ThomasHEaton/UIEX/docs/introduction.md

 On top of reducing the redundent code it also help you keep a very clear seperation of concerns, your C# is truely closer to being just business logic instead of being both business logic and ui hookup / input handling hookup code.

-<blockquote>But I don't wanna use your base classes!!!</blockquote>
+<blockquote class="label bg-grey-dk-100">But I don't wanna use your base classes!!!</blockquote>

 Well then you are in luck, you don't have to - if you looked at the `RedOwlVisualElement` base class you'd notice that its very sparse.
 Thats because all that sweet sweet functionality is offloaded into a utility function so you can do this if you need to.